 In welcoming these new Canadians, we have an obligation to ensure there is sufficient housing.

-More than half a million new Canadians annually need a place to live, yet traditionally Canada’s housing starts are about 200,000 per year.
+More than half a million new Canadians annually need a place to live, yet traditionally national housing starts are about 200,000 per year.

-Clearly inadequate supply is stressed by demand resulting in high housing prices.
+Inadequate housing supply combined with strong demand results in high housing prices.

-Elected officials at every level must work together to ensure new housing, at least, keeps pace with population growth or better in the interests of affordability.
+Elected officials at every level must work together to ensure new housing keeps pace with population growth in the interests of affordability.

-They can best assist this by rezoning for higher density, improving permit processes, and avoiding unnecessary fees, taxes and regulations.
+They can best assist this by planning for higher density, streamlining permit processes, and avoiding unnecessary fees, taxes and regulations.